Grand Prize

 The racetrack, a road course located in the coastal planes of Georgia near to the Atlantic, in the tidal salt marshes from the many rivers leading to the ocean.
 It was a beautiful track, including both city streets and rural roads.
 It was lined with old oak trees with silver coloured Spanish moss hanging down the thick robust branches.
 Most of the track was prepared by convicts and it was one of the best cutting-edge road building techniques of those days.
 Fifteen of the track’s 25 miles were made by MacAdam technique, in those days a relatively new method, at least in the USA.

 The success of the first Grand Prize in 1908, prompted the continuation of the Savannah Grand Prize races in subsequent years.
+Despite an interruption in 1909, the Savannah Grand Prize returned in 1910 and 1911.
+It even was combined with the Vanderbilt Cup on one and the same track.
 In later years, the Grand Prize was relocated to Milwaukee and Santa-Monica, but it never again achieved her popular status of the first years again.